-Q. Can I bring my cafe food/drink into the Cat Zone?
+Q. Can I bring food/drinks into the Cat Zone?

-A. Yes, food and beverages purchased in the Cafe are allowed!
-Food purchased outside of the Cafe is not permitted, and please don't bring treats for the cats.
-We closely monitor their diet and have healthy RAWR dehydrated treats that can be purchased for $.50 in the Cat Zone, just ask the cashier at RCB!
+A. Yes, food and beverages purchased at RAWR Coffee Bar are allowed!
+Food purchased outside of RCB is not permitted, and please don't bring treats for the cats.
+We closely monitor their diet and have healthy RAWR dehydrated treats that can be purchased for $1.00 for use in the Cat Zone, just ask the cashier at RCB!

 Q. Can I bring my cat(s) to the Cat Zone?

 A. Sorry, but no. Our cats are all up for adoption and we do everything in our power to limit their stress/ensure their happiness and comfort.
 Bringing in cats from the public would not only be stressful for them, but likely stressful for your cat (and us!).

 Q. Where do you get the cats that are in the Cat Zone?

 A. Cat Town's mission is to help cats from Oakland Animal Services (OAS / Oakland's municipal shelter), so the majority of cats are from there.
 We also support Feral Change and Fix Our Ferals, groups who get outdoor cats spayed/neutered.
 When possible, we'll take adoptable cats from them.